 Think about this: How often do you get uninterrupted time in the same space with your kids?
 Think of the possibilities!
 You can actually talk to them and laugh with them and play games and sing and learn something about their personalities.
 This is a great "teaching moment".

 Make a space in the back for one parent to comfortably sit with the kids.
 And you don't need to sit there the whole trip, but every once in a while climb back there and read.
 Sing.
 Color.
 Perform puppet shows.
 Play games.
 Ask them lots of questions.
 This may sound exhausting, and it is.
-But who said parenting should be a spec
+But who said parenting should be a spectator sport?

 And think about the memories you are creating.
 Do you think 20 years from now your kid is going to say, "I remember that trip to grandma's when I was five.
 That was the 23rd time I watched 'Little Mermaid'.
 I'll never forget it!"?